Trondheim to Bodo Road Trip – Crossing Norway’s Polar Circle

 Torghatten

-Torghatten is a huge granite dome with a hole that passes all the way through the mountain and of course how it earned its nickname.
+Torghatten is a huge granite dome with a hole that passes all the way through the mountain, which is how it earned its nickname.
 To call it a hole is an understatement.
-It’s actually a 160 m-long tunnel.
+It’s a 160 m-long tunnel.

-After the turn-off onto Route 76, the scenery over this final 110 kilometres is nothing short of spectacular.
+After the turn-off onto Route 76, the scenery over this final 110-kilometre is nothing short of spectacular.
 Route 76 meanders in and around, up and down, following the contours of the hills and reflection-filled lakes.

 reflections on a river